Tools

 Blue Carbon Steel Grill Frying Pan

-Salads can be drab or beautiful depending on many things— dressings, toppings, greens used and of course plating.
-After you have chopped your vegetables of choice, one way to really let them shine is to present them in one of our Serving Bowls.
+Salads can be drab or beautiful depending on many things— dressings, toppings, greens used and, of course, plating.
+After you have chopped your vegetables of choice, one way to really let them shine is to mix and present them in one of our Serving Bowls.

-With its 12-inch diameter, our Serving Bowl provides salads with the stage they truly deserve.
-Crafted with care in England, it is scratch and stain resistant so you don’t have to worry about using metal serving utensils.
+With its 12" diameter, our Serving Bowl provides salads with the stage they truly deserve.
+Each piece in our Tabletop Collection is crafted with care in England, and features 360-degree glazing and both scratch and stain resistant construction so you can use your metal mixing spoons without fear.